Ramzi331/learning_python/progress.md

         Operators and operands and the order of operations and I learned about String operations and string concatenation and how to get info from the user via the built-in function "input", and I learned how to comment and how important comments are.

+chapter 3 :
+        in this chapter, I learned about boolean and comparisons and logical operators, and I also learned about conditional execution "if else and elif" and nested conditionals and short circuit, and I learned about try and except.